Last Updated on by Talita

 - You type in your credit card information and hit search.
 If Priceline accepts your price offer, the reservation will be made and your credit card charged instantly.

 - The prices that I’ve paid for hotels in the United States using Priceline were so cheap that they were truly unbeatable.
 Just remember that you won’t know exactly what hotel you are staying in until after Priceline has accepted your offer and your card has been charged.
-However, you will be guaranteed the hotel category (or higher) and area that you’ve chosen…and with a big discount from the regular price!
+However, you will be guaranteed the hotel category (or higher) and area that you’ve chosen…and with a big discount on the regular price!

 - You can also use this same method to find hotels around the world.
 However, I use it the most in the United States because there aren’t many hostels.

-- Priceline’s system of “name your own price” can also be used to buy flights and rent cars.
+- Priceline’s system of “name your own price” can also be used to buy flights and rental cars.
 You can read more on my page about 16 tips to find cheap flights and overland transportation.

 There are two important features of Expedia: